deepstne/website/pages/rules.md

 <details>
   <summary>What do we mean by an account?</summary>
       <p>Your <a href="https://minecraft.net">Minecraft</a> account is yours that controls your profile.
 Your account on our forum is yours as well.
 Do not let other people access it, and regularly change your account password.</p>
-      <p>Members should notify an Executive before making another account if they intend to do so.
+      <p>Players should notify an Executive before making another account if they intend to do so.
 Anything that violates United States law will be notified to proper authorities; we are based in the U.S. and work within its laws.</p>
 </details>

 <details>
   <summary>How can I report someone for not respecting security rules?</summary>
-      <p>Here are the options given to our members if they need to file a report.</p>
+      <p>Here are the options given to our players if they need to file a report.</p>
         <ul>
           <li><strong><span style="color: #f39c12">Recommended: Forum report.</span></strong> Use the <a href="{{ site.baseurl }}/report/">online form</a> to file a report on the forum.</li>
           <li>Join the <a href="{{ site.baseurl }}/discord">Discord</a> server and send a message to a staff member.
 If no staff member is online, try using the <code>#support</code> channel and a staff member will handle it later.</li>